 Another convenient approach is to turn in your old iPhone to the Apple store, Target, Best Buy, Walmart, or Amazon, where they’ll give you a gift card.
 You might not get quite as much, but these stores also take phones in worse condition than your typical buyer would expect.
 The big-box stores, for example, will give you a small gift card for an iPhone with a broken screen, while an Apple store will just recycle it for you.

-Target.
 Target offers gift cards for your old smartphone, tablet, videogames, videogame console, wearables, smart speakers, and even other stores’ gift cards.
 They partner with CExchange, who will give you an estimate, provide a prepaid FedEx Ground label (you pack the device yourself), and then email you a gift card.
-Broken phones are acceptable too—for a broken iPhone 6, the estimate was $7.33.
-For my good-condition iPhone 6s, I was quoted $78.44.
+Broken phones are acceptable, too, though you won’t get much.
+Target offered $137.64 for an iPhone 8 Plus (64GB) in Good condition.

-Best Buy.
-Best Buy is a good place to check if your phone is broken.
-For an iPhone 6 with a cracked screen, but still in working order, I was quoted $17.50.
-You can take a trade-in to a nearby store, which could be extremely convenient, or mail it in and receive a gift card by email.
-For my good-condition iPhone 6s, I could expect $110.
+Best Buy seems to offer a little more than Target, and you can take a trade-in to a nearby store, which could be extremely convenient, or mail it in and receive a gift card by email.
+For an iPhone 8 Plus (64GB) in Good condition, Best Buy offered $190.00.

-Walmart.
 Walmart contracts with CExchange (like Target) to let you trade in smartphones, tablets, videogames, and MP3 players for Walmart gift cards.
 You get a prepaid FedEx Ground shipping label, but you have to pack the item yourself.
-Even broken phones can be worth a little something—I was quoted $8.50 for a broken iPhone 6 (64GB).
-My good-condition 64GB iPhone 6s would net me $81.
+For an iPhone 8 Plus (64GB) in Good condition, Walmart offered $150.